tommyjl/react-rock-paper-scissors/README.md

 # Rock, paper, scissors

 This is a rock-paper-scissors game implemented in React.
 The rock, paper, and scissors are respectively displayed as red, blue, and green balls.
+Click a ball to play.

 [Try the game](http://tommyjl.github.io/react-rock-paper-scissors).